stammt/advent-of-code/aoc2019/README.md

 - Part 1: Pretty simple game of life style puzzle
 - Part 2: This got a little tedious to track the neighbors across levels of the map, but was straightforward.
 Rather than using the full grid and checking for a '#' I just kept track of a set of bug locations (x, y, z).
 I got mixed up and accidentally used the real input when testing which took some time to track down, but otherwise it just worked.
 There's probably a faster way to do this since it took 600ms, but it's not too bad.

+Day 25 (Finally finding santa!)

+- Part 1: I ended up "playing" the zork-style game mostly manually by re-running it with a different set of commands until I found my way around and discovered what I could pick up.
+Then I just tried all combinations of items until I found the right combination to get through security :)